DougAnderson444/solblog/README.md

 If you're using a different framework for front end, you may need to change this.
 But for this tutorial, it works.

-Second, our programId is the public key of our program keypair that we generated when we ran `anchor build`, remember that?
+Second, our `programId` is the `publicKey` of our program keypair that we generated when we ran `anchor build`, remember that?

 ```
 |